magento/merchdocs/src/live-search/synonyms-manage.md

 {: #publish-changes}
 ## Publish changes

 To complete the process, your saved changes must be published to the storefront.
-It can take up to two hours for the updates to be available in the store.
+It can take up to two hours for the updates to go live.

 1. Click <span class="btn">Publish changes</span>.